b3rito/peeko/README.md

-# peeko
+## peeko

 **Version:** v1.0

-peeko is a browser-based XSS-powered C2 (Command and Control) tool that leverages the victim’s browser as a stealthy proxy inside internal networks.
+`peeko` is a browser-based XSS-powered C2 (Command and Control) tool that leverages the victim’s browser as a stealthy proxy inside internal networks.

-Through an injected XSS payload, peeko establishes a WebSocket connection to a central server, allowing an attacker to remotely control the victim’s browser to send requests to internal services, scan networks, and exfiltrate data — all without dropping a single binary.
+Through an injected XSS payload, peeko establishes a WebSocket connection to a central server, allowing an attacker to remotely control the victim’s browser to send requests to internal services, scan networks, exfiltrate data, or even execute arbitrary JavaScript — all without dropping a single binary.

 ---

 ## Features

-- WebSocket-based communication between attacker and multiple victims
+- WebSocket-based communication between attacker and victims
-- Victim’s browser fetches internal URLs and scans IP ranges + ports
+- Victim browser fetches internal URLs and scans IP ranges + ports
 - Simple control panel with:
   - Victim selector
   - Manual URL fetch
   - IP and port range scanner
+  - Custom JS execution (manual or automatic)
+  - File delivery (auto/manual)
+  - Browser info and token collection (cookies, storage, etc.)
-  - Log viewer with copy/save functionality
+  - Log viewer with copy/save as `.txt` or `.json`
-- Self-signed HTTPS support with auto-generated certificates
+- HTTPS support with self-signed certificates
 - Lightweight: single Python file + static assets

 ---